Urban Potential Laboratories (UP Labs)

 - Less than a Bachelor's Degree

 - Must be able to commit 15 hours a week for 14 weeks

-Spring 2019 applications have closed.
-Click here to join our mailing list and receive updates on our Fall 2019 application.
+Not ready to start July 22?
+Click here to join our mailing list and receive updates on our Spring 2020 application.

 The Talent Development Network (TDN) is a first-of-its-kind regional program pioneered by South Florida's local academic and economic development institutions with the goal of creating internship opportunities to foster growth of university graduates and local businesses.
 Florida International University, along with six major academic institutions, the Beacon Council, and others work to link talented students with the high-paying internships they need.
 Local businesses identify rising talent early and lend a hand in cultivating South Florida's future workforce.
 Learn more about TDN.

 The Office of Engagement serves as the operational arm of the intitiative, working to: